-For you to add funds to your iOS wallet, you will need to find an exchange to buy crypto from then transfer it to your iOS wallet.
-Many iOS wallets have exchanges native to them (as seen above), however, these exchanges generally charge very high transaction fees for the convenience, so it’s generally better to use a dedicated exchange, like Kraken or Coinbase.
+For you to add funds to your iOS Wallet, you will need to find a cryptocurrency exchange to buy crypto and then transfer it to your hardware wallet using an iOS app as the interface.
+Many iOS hardware wallet apps have crypto exchanges native to them (as seen above), however, these exchanges generally charge very high transaction fees for the convenience, so it’s generally better to use a dedicated crypto exchange, like Kraken or Coinbase.

 You’ll need to choose an exchange that services your country and/or state.
-You can find a full list of exchanges sorted by country and preferred payment method on our exchange finder or you can see the most popular exchanges below:
+You can find a full list of exchanges sorted by country and preferred payment method on our exchange finder.

-After you have bought your crypto, you’ll need to send it to your wallet.
-To do that, do the following:
+After you have bought your cryptocurrency, such as bitcoin(BTC), ethereum(ETH), or other coins, you’ll need to send it to your wallet by following these steps:

 After that, you should receive a confirmation with a transaction ID of some kind.
 Here is what that might look like.